wp-plugins/contact-form-7-to-database-extension/readme.txt

 Tested up to: 3.8.1
 Stable tag: 2.7.5

-Saves submitted form data to the database and provides short codes to display it.
-Captures data from Contact Form 7 and Fast Secure Contact Form
+Saves submitted form data to the database and allow you to export the data to a file and use short codes to display it.

 == Description ==

+Find detailed information, including a video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

-This "CFDB" plugin saves contact form submissions to your WordPress database and provides short codes to retrieve and display the data.
+The "CFDB" plugin saves contact form submissions to your WordPress database and provides short codes to retrieve and display the data.
+See the CFDB Documentation Site

 By simply installing the plugin, it will automatically begin to capture submissions from:

 * JetPack Contact Form plugin
 * Contact Form 7 (CF7) plugin
 * Fast Secure Contact Form (FSCF) plugin
+* Gravity Forms plugin

 Other form submissions can be saved with the addition of the <a href="http://cfdbplugin.com/?page_id=508">[cfdb-save-form-post]</a> short code on the target submission page.